markallen01666/React-playgound/README.md

 # React playgound

-This is a sandbox repository for playing with simple React examples.
+This is a sandbox repository for playing with and breaking simple React examples.

 Examples are building on Per Harald Borgen's React introduction and Codecademy's React courses.

-This is vey much a playground so quality of individual apps will be variable! ;)
+This is very much a playground so quality of individual apps will be variable and some may be broken! ;)